For Those Who Prefer to Know

 Geneticist

-Dr. Christopher Mason is an Associate Professor of Genomics, Physiology, and Biophysics at Weill Cornell Medicine and the Director of the WorldQuant Initiative for Quantitative Prediction.
+Dr. Christopher Mason is a WorldQuant Professor of Genomics and Computational Biomedicine at Weill Cornell Medicine and the Director of the WorldQuant Initiative for Quantitative Prediction.
 He also holds affiliate appointments at the Tri-I Program on Computational Biology and Medicine (Cornell, Memorial Sloan Kettering Cancer Center and Rockefeller University), Harvard Medical School, and Yale Law School.
 His lab develops and deploys new biochemical and computational methods in functional genomics to elucidate the genetic basis of human disease and physiology.
 The lab creates and deploys novel techniques in next-generation sequencing and algorithms for: tumor evolution, genome evolution, DNA and RNA modifications, and genome/epigenome engineering.
 Dr. Mason’s lab also works closely with NIST/FDA to build international standards for these methods (SEQC2, IMMSA, and Epigenomics QC groups), to ensure clinical-quality genome measurements and editing.
 His lab also works with NASA to build integrated molecular portraits of genomes, epigenomes, transcriptomes, and metagenomes for astronauts, which help establish the molecular foundations and genetic defenses for enabling long-term human spaceflight.
 Dr. Mason has won the NIH's Transformative R01 Award, the NASA Group Achievement Award, and he was named as one of the "Brilliant Ten" Scientists by Popular Science, featured as a TEDMED speaker, and called "The Genius of Genetics" by 92Y.

-Dr. Christopher Mason is an Associate Professor of Genomics, Physiology, and Biophysics at Weill Cornell Medicine and the Director of the WorldQuant Initiative for Quantitative Prediction.
+Dr. Christopher Mason is a WorldQuant Professor of Genomics and Computational Biomedicine at Weill Cornell Medicine and the Director of the WorldQuant Initiative for Quantitative Prediction.
 He also holds affiliate appointments at the Tri-I Program on Computational Biology and Medicine (Cornell, Memorial Sloan Kettering Cancer Center and Rockefeller University), Harvard Medical School, and Yale Law School.
 His lab develops and deploys new biochemical and computational methods in functional genomics to elucidate the genetic basis of human disease and physiology.
 The lab creates and deploys novel techniques in next-generation sequencing and algorithms for: tumor evolution, genome evolution, DNA and RNA modifications, and genome/epigenome engineering.
 Dr. Mason’s lab also works closely with NIST/FDA to build international standards for these methods (SEQC2, IMMSA, and Epigenomics QC groups), to ensure clinical-quality genome measurements and editing.
 His lab also works with NASA to build integrated molecular portraits of genomes, epigenomes, transcriptomes, and metagenomes for astronauts, which help establish the molecular foundations and genetic defenses for enabling long-term human spaceflight.
 Dr. Mason has won the NIH's Transformative R01 Award, the NASA Group Achievement Award, and he was named as one of the "Brilliant Ten" Scientists by Popular Science, featured as a TEDMED speaker, and called "The Genius of Genetics" by 92Y.

 Jacob Oppenheim, PhD